 Antares is classified as a slow irregular variable (type Lc) and its brightness varies from magnitude 0.6 to 1.6.
 Type Lc variables are supergiant stars of late spectral types whose brightness typically varies by about 1 magnitude.
 Other stars in this class include the orange supergiants Enif (Epsilon Pegasi), Suhail (Lambda Velorum), NS Puppis, and Omicron1 Canis Majoris, the red bright giants Pi Aurigae, BE Camelopardalis and CQ Camelopardalis, and the red supergiants TZ Cassiopeiae, RX Telescopii and NO Aurigae.

 The variability of Antares was reported in 1952 by the South African astronomer Alan William James Cousins, who observed variations in the star’s photographic magnitude in the range from 3.00 to 3.16.
 The American Association of Variable Star Observers (AAVSO) has monitored the star’s brightness since 1945 and recorded slow variations between magnitudes 0.6 and 1.6.
 However, the brightness of Antares usually stays near magnitude 1.0.
-The star does not have a clear period, but a study published in 2006 that analysed the AAVSO data over the last century suggested a period of 1650 ± 640 days.
-A 2009 study of long secondary periods in pulsating red giants did not find a separate long secondary period in Antares.

-A 2012 study of stars belonging to the Scorpius-Centaurus OB association calculated an initial mass of 17.2 solar masses and an age of 12 million years (allowing for a margin of error in the range from 11 to 15 million years) for Antares.
-In 2013, high spectral resolution imaging of the star’s atmosphere found an outer atmosphere between 1.2 and 1.4 R⋆, an effective temperature of 3,660 ± 120 K, and a mass of 15 ± 5 solar masses, with an estimated age between 11 and 15 million years.
+In 2013, high spectral resolution imaging of the star’s atmosphere found an outer atmosphere between 1.2 and 1.4 R, an effective temperature of 3,660 ± 120 K, and a mass of 15 ± 5 solar masses, with an estimated age between 11 and 15 million years.
 Both studies compared the star’s luminosity and temperature to theoretical evolutionary tracks to derive its initial mass.
 Even if the results vary, Antares is massive enough to end its life as a supernova.

 Size

 The exact size of Antares is uncertain, but its estimated radius is between 680 and 800 solar radii.
-If it replaced the Sun in our solar system, it would extend between the orbits of Mars (297-358 R☉) and Jupiter (1,064–1,173 R☉).
+If it replaced the Sun in our solar system, it would extend between the orbits of Mars (297-358 R) and Jupiter (1,064–1,173 R).
 The star’s physical radius is over three astronomical units (three times the average distance from Earth to the Sun).

-The extended outer regions of Antares make it difficult to determine its exact size.
-Additionally, it is a pulsating star and its radius changes by about 19%, or 165 solar radii.
-A study published in 1990 yielded an angular diameter of 41.3 ± 0.1 milliarcseconds after observations with the ESO 3.6 m telescope using speckly interferometry during a lunar occultation.
+A study published in 1990 yielded an angular diameter of 41.3 ± 0.1 milliarcseconds after observations with the ESO 3.6 m telescope using speckle interferometry during a lunar occultation.
 More recent measurements of the limb-darkened disk gave diameters of 37.38 ± 0.06 mas in 2009 and 37.31 ± 0.09 mas in 2010.
 While the star’s physical radius could be derived from its angular size and distance, its exact distance is uncertain, which makes the exact size difficult to pinpoint.

 The Hipparcos satellite data gave a parallax of 5.89 ± 1.00 mas for Antares, which translates into a radius about 680 times that of the Sun.
-Older estimates were higher than 850 solar radii, making Antares one of the largest known stars at the time.
-However, the supergiant is considerably smaller than the former record holder VY Canis Majoris (1,420 solar radii) and nowhere near the red supergiants UY Scuti (1,708 R☉) and WOH G64 (1,540 R☉), currently the largest stars known.
+Older estimates were higher than 850 solar radii, which made Antares one of the largest known stars at the time.

 Size comparison of planets and stars, image: Wikimedia Commons/ Dave Jarvis, Jcpag2012, JoeyPknowsalotaboutthat (CC BY-SA 4.0)